ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 Review the amount that you will get in return on the layer 2 network and the fees to avoid unpleasant surprises.

-## 5. Confirm the transaction in your wallet.
+## 5. Confirm the transaction in your wallet

 You will have to pay a fee in form of ETH for processing the transaction.

 ## 6. Wait for your funds to be moved.